This tutorial requires Draw v1.16.1 or above.

 Get Map Box Limitsso it takes latitude and longitude as inputs.
 Check the usage of that brick before updating it to ensure you control the impact (icon on the top right of the brick).
 It should only be used in your home page.

 - Note that we synchronise the latitude and longitude events of the map to trigger the query once we have both.

-Bear in mind that the speed of the markers update is mainly conditioned by the OpenSky API, use the network tab of the developer tools if needed.
+Bear in mind that the speed of the markers update is mainly conditioned by the OpenSky API, use the network tab of the your browser's developer tools if needed.